 Good writing skills raise the quality of everything you do in marketing.

 With your writing hat on, marketing as a topic give you a rich vein of source material to pick away at.
-Your challenge is how to pick the ones that matter most to your audience, and write content that’s specific and that sparkles on the page.
+Your challenge is how to pick the ones which matter most to your audience, and write content that’s specific and that sparkles on the page.

 Marketing readers want specifics not broad topics